Guide to MSC Cruise Ships: Newest to Oldest

 The World class is MSC’s answer to Royal Caribbean’s Oasis class.
 While a bit smaller than the Oasis ships at around 215 thousand gross tons (compared to Royal’s 226-236 thousand gross tons), it’s obvious that the World class takes some cues from the massive Oasis class with features like an 11-story dry slide and an open-air interior space similar to Royal Caribbean’s Boardwalk neighborhood.

 The first World class ship, MSC World Europa, debuted in 2022.
-The second, MSC World America, is scheduled to launch in 2025.
-Two additional World class ships are currently on order.
+The second, MSC World America, is scheduled to launch in 2025 and a third, MSC World Asia, is slated to debut in 2026.
+One additional World class vessel is currently on order, scheduled for a 2027 delivery.

 Best Cruise Ships You Can Sail on in 2023

-List of MSC Cruises Ships From Newest to Oldest
+List of MSC Cruise Ships From Newest to Oldest

 MSC Euribia

-MSC Euribia is the newest cruise ship in the MSC fleet, and the third in the line’s Meraviglia Plus class.
+The first in the list of MSC cruise ships newest to oldest is MSC Euribia.
+It’s the newest ship currently sailing in the MSC fleet, and the third in the line’s Meraviglia Plus class.
 The 181,541 gross ton vessel began sailing in June 2023 and can carry 4,810 at double occupancy.
 Unlike the other MSC ships, Euribia features colorful hull art.
 The under the sea-themed display is a nod towards MSC’s commitment to protect marine life and underwater ecosystems.

 MSC World Europa